Optable/optable-web-sdk/README.md

 The [Optable](https://optable.co/) web SDK can be installed as a ES6 compatible [npm](https://www.npmjs.com/) module paired with module bundlers such as [webpack](https://webpack.js.org/) or [browserify](http://browserify.org/), or can be loaded on a webpage directly by referencing a release build from the page HTML via a `<script>` tag.

-> :warning: **CORS Configuration**: Regardless of how you install the SDK, make sure that the _Allowed HTTP Origins_ setting in the Optable sandbox that you are integrating with contains the URL(s) of any web site(s) where the SDK is being used, otherwise your browser may block communication with the sandbox.
+> :warning: **CORS Configuration**: Regardless of how you install the SDK, make sure that the _Allowed HTTP Origins_ setting in the Optable DCN that you are integrating with contains the URL(s) of any web site(s) where the SDK is being used, otherwise your browser may block communication with the DCN.

 ### npm module